LT New LOGO

 Always a fun one.
 The first winner was the bittersweet backstage classic A Chorus Line and other modern classics including Hairspray, Spring Awakening, and Hamilton have also taken the prize.
 Many winners and nominees have been American imports, but British offerings including Billy Elliot, Matilda, and Standing at the Sky’s Edge have also triumphed.

 Four musicals by Stephen Sondheim have taken the prize (Sweeney Todd, Follies, Sunday in the Park with George, and Merrily We Roll Along) and three by Andrew Lloyd Webber (Evita, Cats, and The Phantom of the Opera).
 There are also some pretty obscure winners in there (Poppy or Kat and the Kings, anyone?).
-Last year’s winner was plucky British little-musical-that-could Operation Mincemeat, which is soon to be seen on Broadway.
+Last year’s winner was plucky British little-musical-that-could The Curious Case of Benjamin Button — a deserving winner, and very similar in terms of its path as Operation Mincemeat, which won the year before.

 Unlike the Tonys, the Olivier doesn’t have separate awards for Best Score, Best Book or Best Orchestrations, but certain achievements can be celebrated in the Outstanding Musical Contributions award (more details to come).